Use this beginners’ guide to public relations to ace your next PR campaign

 1) What is PR?

-2) Types of PR
+2) Types of public relations for beginners

-3) How PR can help
+3) How PR helps businesses

 4) Traditional vs. Digital PR

-5) Tools and techniques in PR
+5) Tools and techniques in public relations for beginners

-6) How to measure Public Relations
+6) How to measure Public Relations for beginners

 What is PR?